lanl-ansi/PowerModelsMLD.jl/README.md

 # PowerModelsMLD.jl

-A PowerModelsMLD proves extensions to [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) for solving the Maximum Load Delivery (MLD) problem.
+A PowerModelsMLD provides extensions to [PowerModels](https://github.com/lanl-ansi/PowerModels.jl) for solving the Maximum Load Delivery (MLD) problem.
 The MLD problem provides a reliable numerical method for solving challenging N-k damage scenarios, such as those that arise in the analysis of extreme events.

 **Core Problem Specifications**